sh-lee-prml/HierSpeechpp/README.md

 --denoise_rate "0.8"
 ```
 ## Voice Conversion (Method 1: Paper Version for only timbre conversion)
 - This method only utilize a hierarchical speech synthesizer for voice conversion.
-We highly recommend the Method 2 for better voice conversion.
 ```
 sh inference_vc.sh